TVB suspends filming for five days due to pandemic

-Days after several crew members tested positive for the virus, actors Kalok Chow and Law Lok Lam also came down with Covid-19, Hong Kong's Oriental Daily News reported on Friday (Feb 25).
+Days after several crew members tested positive for the virus, actors Kalok Chow and Law Lok Lam also came down with Covid-19, Hong Kong's Oriental Daily News reported yesterday.

 To prevent the possible spread of the virus in its studios, TVB has stopped the filming of all TV serials till Monday and ordered the disinfection of relevant sites.

-His packed schedule has seen him shuttling between studios and sharing make-up rooms with other artistes, most of whom were not wearing face maskswhile getting their make-up done.
+His packed schedule has had him shuttling between studios and sharing make-up rooms with other artistes, most of whom were not wearing face masks while getting their make-up done.

 According to Oriental Daily News, Chow carried on with his work on Wednesday even though he was starting to display symptoms as he did not want to affect the filming schedule.